varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 The Bundle ID is a reverse-domain style unique string for your app, e.g. `com.mycompany.myawesomeapp`.
 The Bundle ID must match the one you enter to the AppGyver Build Service.

+If you don't want your App Store build to overwrite your Ad Hoc build, you should give them separate App and Bundle IDs.

+If you're planning on building a custom Scanner to e.g. use [custom plugins][custom-plugin-config], you should create a separate App ID and Bundle ID for your Scanner app, e.g. `com.mycompany.myawesomeapp.scanner`.

 Click Continue and then Confirm to create your App ID.

 ### Registering devices